Thomas Watson-Wentworth, 1st Marquess of Rockingham: Career

 At the 1715 general election, Watson-Wentworth was elected in a contest as Member of Parliament for the family borough of Malton.
 He was returned again unopposed at the 1722 general election.
 On the death of his father in 1723 he set himself up as leader of the Whigs in Yorkshire.
 In 1725, he was appointed a Knight of the Bath.
 At the 1727 general election he was returned unopposed as MP for Yorkshire instead.
 In 1728, he was created Baron Malton and vacated his seat in the House of Commons.

 At this time, now Lord Malton, he deliberately burned most of the manuscripts left by the 17th-century antiquary Richard Gascoigne; this act has been attributed to legal advice from his attorney.
 He was admitted to the Privy Council of Ireland in 1733 and was Lord Lieutenant of the West Riding of Yorkshire from 1733 to 1750.
 In 1734, he was created Earl of Malton, and in 1746, Marquess of Rockingham.
 He had inherited the Barony of Rockingham and Rockingham Castle from his cousin, Thomas Watson, 3rd Earl of Rockingham, earlier in 1746.

 Family

-Lord Rockingham died on 14 December 1750, according to Walpole 'drowned in claret', and was buried in York Minster.
-He and his wife Mary had five children:
+He and his wife Lady Mary Finch (1701–1761) had nine children: